Victory Square, Bucharest: History

 The Victory Square received its name in 1878, although it appeared in maps fifty years earlier, when the Kiseleff Road was cut.
 Initially, the square had an almost circular shape, edged by public buildings, the Antipa Museum (the western side), the Sturdza Palace (the eastern side), and the Building of the Public Officials Association (the southern side), the last two no longer existing.
 During the interwar period, the Victoria Palace is added in the Square, right behind the Sturdza Palace.

 On 24 and 25 August 1944, during World War II, after Romania started to fight together with the Allies in the wake of the coup d'état of 23 August, some buildings with important functions were bombarded by Nazi Germany, and destroyed partially or totally.
 Two main bombardment points were the Victory Square and the Revolution Square (known at that time as the Royal Palace Square), because the Victoria Palace was the Foreign Ministry at that time, a very important institution.
 Unfortunately, the Sturdza Palace and the Building of the Public Officials Association were heavily damaged by the bombardments.
 After the war, the square changed significantly.
 It more than doubled its area: the esplanade of the Victoria Palace was created where the Sturza Palace stood, and a little park was created where the Society of Civil Servants Building was.
-The south side of the square was reoccupied in the late 1980s, during the Nicolae Ceaușescu regime with massive housing blocks, similar with the ones from the new Civic Centre.
+The south side of the square was reoccupied in the late 1980s, during the Nicolae Ceaușescu regime with massive housing blocks, similar to the ones from the new Civic Centre.

 Today, the square is known for its proximity to major office towers and government buildings.
 The main government building dates back as far as 1937, when construction work for it started, but it was only completed in 1950.
 In 1987, the neighboring apartment buildings and Victoria Underpass were built; the underpass was completed sometime in 1987–1989 and the apartment buildings in 1992–1994.